← My Learning Podcast

 Peter

-If someone only has time to implement one thing from your book, what should it be?
+What if someone only does one thing from your book?
+What should that one thing be?

 Peter